 |Kansan Stage||Glacial drift--0--85 ft of clay, silt, sand, gravel, cobbles, and boulders, many erratics, also high terrace deposits of sand, silt, and gravel well above the present floodplain.
 Deposits are discontinuous in the study area but become more widespread north of the river.|

-Beck, V. H., 1959, Geology and ground-water resources of the Kansas River valley, between Wamego and Topeka vicinity: Kansas Geological Survey, Bulletin 135, 88 p.
+Beck, V. H., 1959, Geology and ground-water resources of Kansas River valley between Wamego and Topeka vicinity: Kansas Geological Survey, Bulletin 135, 88 p. [available online]

 Colby, C. C., Dillingham, H. L., Erickson, E. G., Jenks, G. F., Jones, J. O., and Sinclair, R., 1956, The Kansas basin--Pilot study of a watershed: University of Kansas Press, Lawrence, 103 p.